“Pull that rope down tighter there mate, we be a driften' way too far to the right.”

 Gronck, an overworked, undermaintained, seven-foot humanoid shaped android, clunked over to where the crew member was holding the rope.
 He gave him the same long stare that he always did when he was upset.

-“Sure, send the expendable robot, ungrateful bags of mostly water,” he mumbled as he grabbed what little strapping gear they had.
+“Sure, send the expendable robot!
+You ungrateful bags of mostly water,” he mumbled as he grabbed what little strapping gear they had laying around.

 “Make it quick Gronck, Captain’s patience is running thin.”
 The crew member shouted.